 There are tons of websites covering the news in the football world.
-However, where is not as all that many that brings facts about the history of the game.
+Yet, there are not as many that brings facts about the history of the game.
 FootballHistory.org was created with that purpose.

 FootballHistory.org is a project – still in process – that aims to dig into the history of football in a broad way.
 The site covers the biggest tournaments, the most significant clubs and the players that have entertained the fans the most.

 I, who is responsible for the site, has a long interest for the game and dim memories that goes back to the broadcasted games from the World Cup in 1986.
 Since the ambition is to create a site with quality and also one with extensive contents, people much more merited than me in writing about the game have been engaged to contribute with articles.

-One of the main contributors is Dimitris Basias, that is a experience football writer and specialized on Eastern European football.
+One of the main contributors is Dimitris Basias, who is an experience football writer and specialized on Eastern European football.
 He has been a writer for Metrosport, a sports newspaper in Greece.
-Also, he has writing football news from home and as a correspondent in Southeast Asia.
-Besides Southeast Asia, Dimitris has covered the World cup in Brazil 2014 and other events.
+Also, he has been writing football news from home and as a correspondent in Southeast Asia.
+Besides Southeast Asia, Dimitris has covered the World Cup in Brazil 2014 and other events.